NishantSushmakar/Data-Capstone-Challenge/README.md

 git clone https://github.com/YourUsername/Data-Capstone-Challenge.git
 cd Data-Capstone-Challenge

-# Choose your approach and follow its README:
+# If you want to create segmentation maps and track carbon footprint
-cd EfficientNet+Carbon_tracking+Comparison/  # OR
+cd EfficientNet+Carbon_tracking+Comparison/

+# If you want to classify using Random Forest with explainability
 cd EfficientNet+RF+Explain/
 ```

 ---

 ## Dataset Structure

-Both approaches expect:

 ```
 data/